projectsbyif/how-if-uses-data/how-if-uses-data.md

 * [Right to object](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-to-object/)
 * [Rights related to automated decision-making, including profiling](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/rights-related-to-automated-decision-making-including-profiling/)

 To exercise any of these rights, please contact us at [data@projectsbyif.com](mailto:data@projectsbyif.com).
 You can find information specific to the services we use or our activities in the relevant sections of this document.
+We will respond to all requests within 28 days of receiving them.

 Our postal address is Projects By IF, New Wing, Somerset House, London, WC2R 1LA.